 There’s an atmospheric bar-cum-library that could be straight out of an old classical Hollywood movie and a swish all-white restaurant that continues the colonial theme with ceiling fans, polished faux-antique furniture and white linen tablecloths.
 While we didn’t have a chance to dine in, breakfast (included in the rate) was scrumptious, with good coffee, fresh juice, fruit, pastries, and a choice of traditional hot Lao or European dishes.

+This is where to stay in Luang Prabang if a location a little way out of town doesn’t worry you.
 This is a splendid property and it’s super-luxurious — it’s a member of Small Luxury Hotels of the World, after all – but the location just out of the historic centre won’t suit those who want to be in the heart of colonial Luang Prabang.
 If that’s not an issue, then our advice is to ride pushbikes between the hotel and town during the day and take the tuk-tuk at night.
-Of course you can easily walk to the khao soi joint — a little over a block away…
+Of course you can easily walk to our favourite khao soi joint (above), a little over a block away.

 The Amantaka’s suites (just 24 of them) are colossal — anywhere else, they might be called villas; from 70 to 120 square metres in size — with separate entrance hallways, sitting rooms, bedrooms, bathrooms, shower rooms, and toilets.
 Decorated in the quintessentially Aman style of understated elegance, they are essentially contemporary with their sparse look and clean lines, yet boast colonial touches, like four-poster beds with mosquito nets, cane and rattan furniture, and wooden shutters on the French doors.

 All suites have courtyards with tables and chairs, but only sixteen suites have private swimming pools.
-Sadly — and this is the story of our lives — we had a Pool Suite, but unfortunately didn’t have time to test it out.
+Sadly — and this is the story of our lives — we had a Pool Suite, but unfortunately didn’t have time to test the pool out.

 Breakfast, served in the elegant airy dining room or on the breezy veranda that runs alongside it, was included and was delicious: good coffee, freshly squeezed juices, fruit, French pastries, and hot Lao and Western dishes, from noodle soups to Eggs Benedict.
 Freshly baked cookies are left for guests in the lounge area and there’s a complimentary afternoon tea served in the library